Ocean County Library

 Little Egg Harbor, NJ 08087

-All submitted projects must be original work.
-Submissions will not be returned.
+All projects must be original work.
+Submitted materials will not be returned.

 For more information on the Ocean County Library Filmmakers Advisory Group, contact: